JackWReid/reallylol/content/post/2022-03-12-a-year-in-ads.md

 Publishers improve the quality of their ad audience by targeting ads and making advertiser’s ads are going to the right people.
 Right people in this context often means the right age group and the right income bracket.
 Knowing those aspects of your audience and being able to produce _segments_ that represent specific people the advertiser wants to reach, that’s the desire that drove the worst of the worst when it comes to web advertising.

-## Play the game {#play-the-game}
+## Play the game

 I worked in the ad tech space for one year, and I have absolutely no idea how the data privacy angle actually works.
 There are thousands of companies and products with impenetrable names who do something related to “audience insights” or “activation”.
 All of them want information about your audience.
 In exchange they offer you the ability to do things like target ads to racketball players in Utah over the age of forty.

 Quite how those companies figure out who lives where and what they’re into isn’t clear to me, nor is whether the classifications are even accurate.
 What is obvious is that they rely on a collective effect.
 The more websites sign up and hand over user data, the more data points they have to join up from that user’s behaviour across multiple destinations on the web.
 Your profile of a user could start with matching their IP address with up with that of somebody who also has a plan with Verizon.
 Now you have a home address because Verizon has that.
 Your data connectivity platform is also used by Amazon, The New York Times, and CNN, so you also know what category of products they buy at what price points and what their key news topics are.

-Tthere is no mastermind behind it all.
+There is no mastermind behind it all.
 Each company plays it part and provides a service to a partner who makes up a different piece of the puzzle.
 The publishers share their data because they can increase their CPMs by offering better targeting to advertisers, the data platforms sign up as many sites as they can so they can offer a product with better targeting capabilities, the advertisers pay to place ads to market their stuff to an audience who might be interested and hey, even support digital media with some big ad buys.

 Ironically, at the scales of traffic that a lot of publishers get, the kind of specificity I’ve described would yield an audience that’s too small to even make money from.
 Nevertheless, we want to be offer that ability to advertisers and put it in the slide decks we present to the Chief Marketing Officer of Coca Cola.
 A lesson I learned, and the reason why I doubted&nbsp; some of the targeting capabilities offered by third parties, is that there need not be much of a relationship between the level of sophisticated targeting actually being done and the claims being made in marketing materials to other companies.